rix4uni/axion/README.md

 - `-i <id>` - Run command on VPS by number.
 Supports single number or comma-separated list (e.g., `42` or `52,42,53`)
 - `-l <range>` - Run command on multiple VPS in a range (e.g., `1-20`)
 - `-c "<command>"` - Command to execute (required)
+- `-silent` - Silent mode.
+Suppresses banner output
+- `-version` - Print the version of the tool and exit

 ## Validation